Uncovering the Globe's Priciest Ghost Towns

 1. Osaka Maritime Museum, Japan's Suminoe-ku

-Place: Suminoe-ku, Osaka Bay, Japan Year: 2000 Price: $93 million The Osaka Maritime Museum, which explored the history and culture of the city, was housed in this enormous, domed building for over ten years.
-There was an underwater tube that led to the weather-resistant, award-winning building.
-A full-size model of an Edo merchant ship was the main draw.
+The Osaka Maritime Museum, dedicated to exploring the rich history and culture of the city, was located in this impressive, domed structure for over a decade.
+One of its standout features was an underwater tube that provided access to the weather-resistant, award-winning building.
+The museum's main attraction was a full-size model of an Edo merchant ship, captivating visitors with its historical significance and craftsmanship.